zlyfer/TTTDiscordZL/README.md

  4. Restart your Garry's Mod server.
  5. [**OPTIONAL**] Only if you want to use your own Discord server & database:
     * Change the URL in the quotation marks to your own URL pointing to TTTDiscordZL.php at `local Webpage = "https://zlyfer.net/games/gmod_ttt/TTTDiscordZL.php"`.
-### Add Discord Bot To Your Own Discord Server
+### Add The Discord Bot To Your Own Discord Server
  1. Use this link to add my bot TTTDiscordZL to your Discord server: [Discord Bot Invite](https://discordapp.com/oauth2/authorize?client_id=424687518966087682&scope=bot&permissions=4197376).
     - Keep in mind that the bot needs following rights: _MUTE_MEMBERS_ and _VIEW_CHANNEL_.
     - The permission for _SEND_MESSAGES_ is not mandatory but **extremely recommended**!
     - See [Discord Bot Permissions](https://discordapp.com/developers/docs/topics/permissions) for reference.
- 2. Upon invitation the bot will send you your token.
-You need to [insert](#install-garrys-mod-server-script) the token within _TTTDiscordZL.lua_.
+ 2. Upon invitation the bot will send you a token.
+As [mentioned](#install-garrys-mod-server-script), you need to insert this token inside of _TTTDiscordZL.lua_.
 ### Configurate The Discord Bot
 Every player has to tell the bot which SteamID64 they have.